st17180/PySource/README.md

 # PySource
 A system independent resource monitor written in python with psutil.

+## Installation

+### windows
+make sure an up to date version of python is installed use PIP to install the "psutil" package download and extract the ZIP under the green "code" button run the cli.py! (i recomend against running it in a windows terminal as it apparently can get visually buggy, the best use case ive seen is in something like VS code)

+to update you will need to redownload the ZIP (git is available for windows but is outside the scope of this wiki)

+### UNIX
+make sure up to date versions of python pip and git are installed in shell run `pip instal psutil --user` (the user flag may not be needed feel free to adjust as aproprate for your system/use case) `git clone https://github.com/st17180/PySource.git` `cd PySource` to run just give python the path to `cli.py` so if your in the PySource directory just `python cli.py`.

+to update you can just go back to `PySource` directory and `git pull`

 ## The Idea
 A program to view system information like cpu/memory/disk usage. the user will be able to save a copy of the currently displayed info, adjust how the info is shown etc. through a CLI for users, or to use the main as they want in their own code